michaellaszlo/loopy/README.md

 # Loopy

-## An implementation of the Loopy game, also known as Slitherlink,
-Takegaki, Fences, and Loop the Loop
+## An implementation of the Loopy game, also known as Slitherlink, Takegaki, Fences, and Loop the Loop

 ### Background

-This is a solution verifier for Loopy.
+This web page is a solution verifier for Loopy.
 The rules of the game are described by Simon Tatham:

 http://www.chiark.greenend.org.uk/~sgtatham/puzzles/doc/loopy.html#loopy